andrepbento/MScThesis/Graphy/README.md

 ```
 sudo python3 setup.py install   # Installs the requirements and cretes some folders needed for this project
-sudo docker-compose up          # Run the containers needed by Graphy
+sudo docker-compose up -d       # Run the containers needed by Graphy
 ```

 ## Run